- Presentation exercises are used only if the role your are applying for involves presentations (e.g. sales job)

 Ensure good body language and maintain relaxed eye contact – you do not want to be staring the assessor in the eyes for prolonged periods of time.
 Make sure that when you are listening to questions you are attentive and demonstrate this through nods and gestures of agreement.
 When presenting, speak clearly, varying your style, speed and tone.
 Avoid walking around when talking – by standing still, you are likely to retain hold of the observer’s attention.
 If you feel uncomfortable in terms of how you are standing, or where your hands are positioned, clasping your hands can sometimes help.
 Smiling always helps too.

 Believe it or not, but some employers may be justified in being confrontational, especially if the job is likely to reflect this.
 For example, an army officer is likely to find themselves in a job where they can be put under pressure.
-This is unlikely for a graduate job, but if this is the case, avoid confrontation and do not speak over the assessor, regardless of how aggressive they may appear.
+This is unlikely for a job in other industries, but if this is the case, avoid confrontation and do not speak over the assessor, regardless of how aggressive they may appear.
 The assessor may simply be doing this to see how you respond.
 Remain calm and focussed on your task.

 Assessors are likely to ask you questions about simple facts that were in the Candidate Brief.
 They are highly unlikely to ever ask you about something that is not in the information that was provided.
 Remember, they are not trying to assess your factual knowledge outside of that situation (unless it is a technical assessment) but rather your behavioural actions.
 Ensure you pick up any key facts in case you are asked.